adlnet/ADL_LRS/readme.md

 ﻿# ADL LRS

+## This version of the ADL LRS has been deprecated, as it is based on Python 2.
+A Python 3 branch is available.

 #### Installation tested on <b>Ubuntu 14.04</b> machine with Python 2.7.6, <b>Ubuntu 14.04+</b> is recommended.
 Updated to be compliant with the 1.0.3 xAPI spec.

 This version is stable, but only intended to support a small amount of users as a proof of concept.
 While it uses programming best practices, it is not designed to take the place of an enterprise system.